elixirschool/elixirschool/lessons/basics/basics.md

 false
 ```

-An important feature of Elixir is that any two types can be compared, this is particularly useful in sorting.
-We don't need to memorize the sort order but it is important to be aware of it:
+An important feature of Elixir is that any two types can be compared; this is particularly useful in sorting.
+We don't need to memorize the sort order, but it is important to be aware of it:

 ```elixir
 number < atom < reference < functions < port < pid < tuple < maps < list < bitstring
 ```

-This can lead to some interesting, and valid, comparisons you might not find in other languages:
+This can lead to some interesting, yet valid, comparisons you may not find in other languages:

 ```elixir
 iex> :hello > 999